 Question: "How do I fix a leaking door membrane?"

 ...and so it goes on.
-Yes you can do it yourself, but you are probably better just taking it your local mechanic and asking them to do it. it can be difficult to answer questions like this without sounding patronizing, but it is what it is.
+Yes, you can do it yourself, but you are probably better just taking it to your local mechanic and asking them to do it.
+It can be difficult to answer questions like this without sounding patronizing, but it is what it is.